Wintellect/MSLearn/Combat Climate Change with AI and Azure/includes/4-azure-sql-database.md

 	az sql db create --resource-group polar-bear-rg --server SERVER_NAME --name DATABASE_NAME --service-objective S0
 	```

 1. Go to the database server in the [Azure Portal](https://portal.azure.com) and click **Firewalls and virtual networks** in the menu on the left.
-Turn on **Allow access to Azure services** to allow other Azure services to connect to the server, and click **+ Add client IP** so you can connect to the database from Power BI Desktop later.
+Turn on **Allow Azure services and resources to access this server** to allow Azure Functions and other Azure services to connect to the server, and click **+ Add client IP** so you can connect to the database from Power BI Desktop later.
 Then click **Save** at the top of the blade to save these changes.

 	![Configuring the database server](media/configure-database-server.png)